-The open source version of AMBE for D-Star, DMR, Fusion have existed since May 2010 as mbelib.
+The open source version of AMBE for D-Star, DMR, Fusion have existed since May 2010 as mbelib on github with no DMCA takedowns.
 All of them with the exception of D-Star were figured out from public TIA documents.
 (The APCO spec required a technical publication of the vocoder details).
 Some smart folks did there best a while later in 2013 to prove a point through a reverse engineering and guess-and-test, as the D-Star codec is completely undocumented.
 But sadly it still sounds like it could use work when compared against the audio processed by the chip.

 "If anybody wants to continue the research / work, I suggest you look at the osmocom GMR code that Sylvain

 Munaut worked on.
 Those phones use a similar codec - I believe with longer frames for the satellite latency.
 Initially he used the

 mbelib code, enhanced it for things like tone support, but he later rewrote the synthesis code completely.
 See OsmocomGMR for his